electricimp/MCP2515/README.md

 This method configures filters to be applied to incoming messages.

-**Note:** The init method configures masks to all `0`, bypass filter.
-For filters to take effect mask bits must be configured.
+**Note:** The init method configures mask registers to all `0`, bypass filter.
+For filters to take effect masks must be configured.

 #### Parameters ####